 My installation piece man-made weather tackled a number of issues that are important to me but mainly questioned the use of electronic, consumptive media as a form of self expression.
 It was also an ode to the historical Mills Concert Hall as it was about to be renovated (I sonically burned it to the ground).
 Again, the event was documented but I think seeing the actual footage is more interesting.

 The installation The Exchange was a collaboration with The Norman Conquest.
 This piece was designed for the Brava Theatre Entrance Hall, but could be installed in any reverberant space.
 This time I wanted to work with sculptures rather than video and use analogue gear in both my process and the presentation of the piece, rather than a computer.

 Illuminated Forest (2010) was a large scale project involving four main artists – Jorge Bachmann, Ben Bracken, Alan So and myself, and and array of other media artists with installations housed inside of ours.
 The project had residency at THE LAB in SF for a month and was an interactive environment using sound, video, and sculptedfabric.
 We used a camera to map out the space as well as motion sensors.
 We wanted to create an immersive environment that emulated an ecosystem where all actions have some sort of consequence.

-Most recently I co-created Phasolume with Jonas Gruska, a Slovakian sound artist.
+Another LED project, I co-created Phasolume with Jonas Gruska, a Slovakian sound artist.
 It is a moble piece that can be installed in any dark environment.
 We used old cellphone motors, jars, LEDs, and built and programmed a chip similar to arduino to run the sequences.
 What’s nice and clean about this piece is that there’s no computer running the installation.

 Fireflies (or Lamyridea) lose no heat producing their light and together create sequences that eventually sync with each other.
 Phasolume sonifies these patterns as well as creating an opportunity for a participant to play with the mystery of illuminating darkness.